vladikoff/snippets/README.md

 ## File System Structure
 * Start/Stop are considered part of the spec.
 Unspecifed, plugin will default to start/restart.
 There used to be separate .js files for init but that was a silly idea.
 From bootstrap carousel to caloan's async just use js, use js.
 Use es6 for that matter multiline strings go a long way in themplate worlds.
 AWESOME! :)
+* Comnfiguration should store enough to seed all generator needs.
+* .html - Format all HTML files, pls.
+* Use minimal HTML.
+Use HTML for fallback rather than base.
+Don't beat the poor dead horse.
+Consider HTML to be a an xml node with useful attrributes.
+FOcus on plugin development and a NOSCRIPT fallback.

 ## Legal
 * Build system is under Apache License Version 2.0, January 2004, see LICENSE